okekejus/songwriter/README.md

 ## Data Cleaning
 The retrieved lyrics were already relatively clean thanks to the `lyricsgenius` library.
 Each song came with a header (Song 1, Song 2, etc.), as well as a truncated version of the song's description, taken from the Genius webpage.
-These are not needed in the model, so I created the function `clean_text(text)` to take care of all unwanted labellings/headers.
+These are not needed in the model, so I created the function `clean_text(txt_file, pairs)` which accepts text and a dict of pattern/replacement pairs.
+The function applies each replacement to each pattern found within the text.
 The result is one text file with 150 songs per artist, each song separated by a "--next song--" marker.

 ## Data Preprocessing
 - figure out how to train model using both structured lyrics + vocab from other places so it is not just limited to the songs.